jinghuayao/jinghuayao_leetcode_solutions/README.md

 Namespaces are one honking great idea -- let's do more of those!
 ```

-I acknowlegde the contributions of the leetcode.com for problems and of the leetcode coders for their explicit and implicit contributions.
+I acknowlegde the contributions of the leetcode.com for problems and of the leetcode coders for their implicit contributions.